 3. Inability to Sleep

 One of the health benefits of ketosis is that it can make you more physically active.
-However, ketosis can also make you restless to the point where you become unable to sleep.
+However, this diet process can also make you restless to the point where you become unable to sleep.

 There are various metabolic processes which occur in your body during ketosis.
-When you are in ketosis, you may not feel normal.
+You may not feel normal.
 In such cases, you may be unable to sleep.
 However, when you have completed the first stage of ketosis; you will be able to sleep more comfortably.

 4. Lack of Appetite